ir-lab/LanguagePolicies/README.md

 <div style="text-align:center"><img src="doc/system.png" alt="Model figure" width="80%"/></div>

-When using this code and/or model, we would apprechiate the following citation:
+When using this code and/or model, we would appreciate the following citation:
 ```
 @misc{stepputtis2020languageconditioned,
       title={Language-Conditioned Imitation Learning for Robot Manipulation Tasks},